gvwilson/11-techbook/README.md

 > while a book has to be the *union* of what readers don't know
 > (i.e., the things any of them need).

+## Tip 4: Read, then write.

+Go through two or three of your favorite technical books and make notes about what their authors have done well.
+Doing this will give you some ideas for your own book, but it will also help you become more conscious of your writing—in musical terms, it will help you learn how to listen to yourself while you're playing.
+One of us (Wilson) learned a lot from the classic Unix books by Kernighan et al [<a href="#Ke1979">Ke1979</a>, <a href="#Ke1981">Ke1981</a>, <a href="#Ke1983">Ke1983</a>, <a href="#Ke1988">Ke1988</a>] and from [<a href="#Ud1999">Ud1999</a>], but your tastes may vary.

+## Tip 5: Start with a learner persona.

+A *learner persona* is a fictional character that captures key aspects of who you are trying to teach, what they already know, and what they want to learn [<a href="#Wi2019">Wi2019</a>].
+Create one or two that are fairly similar (i.e., a primary and secondary audience) and write for them, because a book that's meant for everyone is actually useful to no-one.

+As you're doing this,
+keep in mind the difference between a *novice* (who is trying to build a mental model), a *competent practitioner* (who has one and wants to fill in gaps in their knowledge), and an *expert* (who wants higher-level discussion of tradeoffs and alternatives).
+Novices need tutorials that help them build a coherent mental model of the domain;
+competent practitioners want to fill in the gaps in their knowledge, and experts are usually interested in higher-level discussions of patterns, alternatives, and tradeoffs.
+No single book can serve all three well.

+As a corollary,
+**don't write a general introduction to a topic** unless you're going to be one of the first two or three to market.
+Instead,
+focus on a particular aspect (e.g., "Python for Web Scraping") or a particular audience (e.g., "R for Librarians").
+Your potential audience may be smaller, but you'll reach a much higher percentage of that audience, and a focused book is much easier to write.

+And please, **don't write a reference book**: it can never be as comprehensive or stay as up-to-date as the Internet.

+## Tip 6: Know your competition.

+Conduct research to find out what other resources exist for this topic, keeping in mind they don't have to be books.
+Where is the audience that you have already identified learning more about the topic right now?
+What can you offer that differs from and improves on that?
+The most common weakness in other resources is they are out of date or no longer accurate, but other times they are poorly organized, not well edited, lack some unique insight you can bring to the topic, or are trying to be too general.
+Every publisher's proposal form will ask about this;
+finding an answer *before* you have written several chapters can save you a lot of fruitless labor.

+## Tip 7: Avoid common mistakes.

+-   **Avoid banal advice** (like "avoid common mistakes").
+    Few things are as frustrating to the reader as sentences like, "You should carefully consider users' needs,"
+    because no sensible person would recommend the opposite.
+    If you can't provide a checklist of specific things to consider, or a scenario to give the reader insight into how you think through that class of problem, you're giving them the intellectual equivalent of junk calories.

+-   **Don't be too granular.**
+    Don't spend months or years writing a book in such specific detail that a new release of software makes your advice obsolete or simply wrong.
+    Instead, generalize and focus on principles that are likely to be long-lived without violating the rule about banality.
+    Your goal should be for your book to remain relevant for three to five years.

+-   **Don't write to cover your ass.**
+    We have read dozens of books that start with a short introduction to XYZ.
+    We cannot remember a single one that was actually useful.
+    If your audience knows Python,
+    they don't need a chapter-length intro to the language, and if they don't,
+    one isn't going to help them.
+    Authors usually include those short introductions
+    so that they can claim the book is suitable for novices when they knew in their hearts it isn't.
+    Remember,
+    it's perfectly acceptable to target an audience with more sophisticated knowledge than "none" or "basic."

+-   **Don't try to be funny.**
+    Very few jokes are funny the second time you hear them;
+    even fewer can stand a third re-telling unless they're very, very dry.
+    On a related note,
+    please don't use exclamation marks:
+    what you're writing probably isn't that surprising, and certainly won't be the second time around.
+    Most bold, italics, and underline formatting is superfluous<sup><a href="#footnote-1">1</a></sup>.

+> <a id="footnote-1">1.</a> And remember: nobody reads footnotes.

-## 8. Write a proposal.
+## Tip 8: Write a proposal.

-If your goal is to work with a publisher, write a proposal before you dig into writing the book.
+If your goal is to have your book professionally published, write a proposal before you dig into writing the book.
-You should spend a few weeks on a proposal, make it as complete and convincing as possible.
+You should spend a few weeks on this and make it as complete and convincing as possible.
-Pitch it to your preferred publishers, and do some research to find the likely editors so you can be sure they see your proposal and it doesn't sit in the "slush pile" of unsolicited proposals and manuscripts.
+When yuo pitch it to your preferred publishers, do some research to find the likely editors so you can be sure they see it instead of it winding up in the slush pile of unsolicited proposals and manuscripts.

-If you have a strong proposal, it should at the very least land you some time with editors knowledgable about the market for the topic.
-They can also help you hone the proposal.
+If you have a strong proposal, it should at the very least land you some time with editors who are knowledgable about the market for the topic.
-The best editors will ask good questions and help steer your book in the right direction.
+The best editors will help you hone the proposal by asking good questions and steering your book in the right direction.

 If you receive an offer for publication, negotiate.
 Let editors know if you're talking to other publishers.
-There's no harm in seeking the best offer you can, and even if an offer doesn't improve, you've wasted nothing.
-Now you can move forward with the knowledge that others are truly invested in your book and will help keep you accountable.
+There's no harm in seeking the best offer you can: even if an offer doesn't improve, you've wasted nothing and can move forward knowing that others are truly invested in your book and will help keep you accountable.

-## 9. Drywall, then paint.
+## Tip 9: Drywall, then paint.

 In other words write a rough draft with placeholders and *then* worry about diagrams, bibliography citations, glossary entries, and so on.
+For example,
-The word `FIXME` appeared over a hundred times in first draft of [<a href="#Wi2019">Wi2019</a>];
+the word `FIXME` appeared over a hundred times in first draft of [<a href="#Wi2019">Wi2019</a>];
-I changed my mind about more than half of those (or simply discarded them) by the time the text settled down.
+half of those turned out to be irrelevant by the time the text settled down.

 An important special case of this is that you should do diagrams on a whiteboard first.
 It's faster and more flexible than any computer drawing tool (even fingertip sketching apps for tablets) and a photo taken with a cell phone is good enough for your first readers.
-Many publishers will re-create your sketches, so don't fuss over them too much.
+Many publishers will re-create your sketches anyway, so don't fuss over them too much.

-Keep in mind that most people won't read your book linearly.
-They skip around.
-Make liberal use of cross-references (e.g., "as covered in Chapter 2") to help navigate your reader.
-And because page and chapter numbers frequently change, use chapter titles instead.

-And speaking of chapter titles, consider titles that begin with verbs.
-If you're writing an instructional book, this will help ensure you're focused on the task or skill you're trying to teach (e.g., "Cleaning data with pandas" [<a href="#Me2022">Me2022</a>]).

-## 10. Automate, but proofread.
+## Tip 10: Automate, but proofread.

 This is the technical author's equivalent of "trust, but verify."
-I can re-run all of the examples in my latest book with a single command *and* capture their output
-*and* insert that output in the manuscript, but I still have to re-read the discussion about those examples every time I make a change to make sure they haven't fallen out of step.
+Depending on the tools you use, you may be able to regenerate all of the examples in your book with a single command, but you must still re-read the discussion about those examples every time you make a change to make sure they haven't fallen out of step.
 Similarly,
 it doesn't matter how well you know your chosen subject: something will have changed since the last time you looked, and something else will change in the year or more it takes you to complete your manuscript.
-Your publisher will keep track of errata (aka print errors) and it improves longevity of your book if you address them at regular intervals.
+Your publisher will keep track of errata (i.e., printing errors);
+it improves longevity of your book if you address them at regular intervals.

+Keep in mind that most people won't read your book linearly: they will skip some sections or jump ahead to find an answer to a problem they need to solve right away.
+You can help them by making liberal use of cross-references (e.g., "as covered in Chapter 2") to help them navigate [<a href="#Li2020">Li2020</a>].
+And because page and chapter numbers frequently change, use chapter titles instead.

+Speaking of chapter titles, consider titles that begin with verbs.
+If you're writing an instructional book, this will help ensure you're focused on the task or skill you're trying to teach.
+(See [<a href="#Me2022">Me2022</a>] for an example.)

 > ### There Are No Good Choices
 >
-> I have worked on books using LaTeX, Microsoft Word, computational notebook,
+> We have worked on books using LaTeX, Microsoft Word, computational notebook,
 > and Markdown-based static site generators,
 > and they are all frustrating.
 > Tools that store everything as lines of text with manually-typed formatting commands